jonfernq/English-Teaching/Dialogues/HostingABarbecue.md

 Mike: Yes, I am.
 I'm thinking about asking a girl from my class to come and if the party is successful, I might even ask her out.

 John: Good luck with that.
 I hope the party is a success!

+### Word List

+- Barbecue: a cooking method in which meat is cooked slowly over an open flame or hot coals
+- Beach: a sandy or pebbly area by the sea or another body of water
+- Fishing: the activity of catching fish
+- Equipment: tools, machines, or other devices used for a particular purpose
+- Burgers: a type of sandwich made with a flat patty of ground meat, typically beef, and served on a bun
+- Invite: to ask someone to go somewhere or do something with you
+- Alcohol: a type of drink that can make you feel drunk or intoxicated if consumed in large quantities.

 ### Reading Comprehension Questions